alexwlchan/alexwlchan.net/src/_posts/2025/2025-12-17-palmyrene-alphabet.md

 ---
 layout: post
 date: 2025-12-17 09:48:51 +0000
-title: The palm tree that lead to Palmyra
+title: The palm tree that led to Palmyra
 summary: Palmyrene is an alphabet that was used to write Aramaic in 300–100 BCE, and I learnt about it while looking for a palm tree emoji.
 tags:
   - languages